 Two levels of accommodation procedures in the MPT review requests by students with disabilities to develop accommodation plans.

 - MPT Academic and Clinical Disability Accommodation Team

-The Disability Accommodation Teams are comprised of adequate representation to ensure appropriate linkages with Disability Services for Students, the School of Physical Therapy and the external community (as needed).
+The Disability Accommodation Teams are comprised of adequate representation to ensure appropriate linkages with Access and Equity Services, the School of Rehabilitation Science and the external community (as needed).
 Detailed terms of reference for the disability accommodation teams are available.